venveo/craft-maintenancemode/README.md

 `./craft maintenance-mode/maintenance-mode/disable`

 ## Example Scenario
-Using Larvel Forge to deploy your Craft app, you might want to disable the website during the frontend build process:
+Using Laravel Forge to deploy your Craft app, you might want to disable the website during the frontend build process:

 ```bash
 cd /home/forge/mysite.com